bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [x] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions are objects and for the store that send data from your application to your store.

+Reducers are pure functions that copy state from actions instead of mutating state directly.

+The Store holds global state for the application, refered to as the source of truth.

-- [ ] What is the difference between Application state and Component state?
+- [x] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state (the Store) is accessable to any component.
+Application state can be useful in large scale applications.

+Component state is local state, not accessable to other components.
+Component state can be useful in forms.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [x] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux is synchronous by default.
+Redux-thunk allows Redux to be asynchronous, allowing our action-creators to handle asynchronous events.

 ## Project Set Up